michaelh23/bms_processingclass/content/activities/index.md

 # <a href="/outline/#a-href-activities-activity-15-b-complete-activity-15-b-a">**STOP** Go back to the Outline</a>

 ## Activity 16

+Using an if statement, move a square across a window by incrementing a variable.
+Start the shape at x coordinate 0 and use an if statement to have it stop at coordinate 100.

+Save sketch as IF1

+# <a href="/outline/#a-href-activities-activity-16-b-complete-activity-16-b-a">**STOP** Go back to the Outline</a>

+## Activity 17

+Write a program that splits your screen horizontally so that when your mouse is on the top third of the screen, the screen is RED; when it’s below the top third your screen turns GREEN.

+Save sketch as IFELSE1

+# <a href="/outline/#a-href-activities-activity-17-b-complete-activity-17-b-a">**STOP** Go back to the Outline</a>

+## Activity 18

+Create a program using “else if” to make the following happen:

+If the mouse is on the left third of the window, draw a white background; if the mouse is in the middle third, draw a gray background; otherwise, draw a black background.

+Save sketch as elseif1

+## Activity 19

 Think about a grading system where numbers are turned into letters.